yuanqing/create-figma-plugin/docs/3-api.md

 ### const result = isValidNumericInput(value *[, integerOnly]*)

 Checks if `value` is a numeric expression, as input by a user.
 “Partial” inputs are considered valid.
-Set `integerOnly` to `true` to check that the expression contains only integers; `integerOnly` defaults to `false` if not specified.
+Set `integerOnly` to `true` to check that the expression contains only integers. `integerOnly` defaults to `false` if not specified.

 #### Returns